 As the writer of the above story notes

 EXCEPT – the optometry industry has a long-standing bias against providing contact lenses to persons over age 50, unless they have previously used contact lenses.
-I just asked my optometrist about contacts (for use in conjunction with my photography hobby) and got a bizarre answer that boiled down to, in so many words, “we don’t prefer to do contacts for older people”.
+I just asked my optometrist about contacts (for use in conjunction with my photography hobby) and got a bizarre answer that boiled down to, in so many words, “we prefer not to do contacts for older people”.
+(Since then, I asked this question of a different optometrist who said I could be a candidate for contact lenses.)

 I am fortunate in that I do not need to wear distance correction glasses for most things, and even my reading correction is low (+2.5 or so).
 I can kind of, sort of, make VR headsets mostly work – except for the eye strain problem.
 Most people with vision corrections are not as fortunate as I am.
 And yet, even when I make it work, I still have to deal with slightly blurry visibility.
 Ideally, about a +1.5 diopter works okay for clearer seeing inside the headset.

-As the writer of the above article points out (do read the whole report), the tech industry is going down an insane path with these ideas, cutting off a large part of the population while they do it.
+As the writer of the above article points out (read the whole report), the tech industry is going down an insane path with these ideas, cutting off a large part of the population while they do it.

 Coldstreams